azoth-lang/azoth.language.reference/src/loop-expressions.md

         } ?? alternate_value;
 ```

-The  "`while`" and "`foreach`" loop return an optional value to indicate the loop body never executed.
-In that situations, the value of the loop expression is "`none`".
-This allows you to use the coalesce operator to easily specify a value for that case.
+The  "`while`" and "`foreach`" loop return an optional value to indicate the loop body never
+executed.
+In that situation, the value of the loop expression is "`none`".
+This allows you to use
+the coalesce operator to easily specify a value for that case.

 ```azoth
 let x = foreach y in items